 The primary responsibility of a bookie is to place bets and then collect and distribute money that is lost and won.
 However, before a bookie can accept or place a bet, they first need to set a line, or betting odds.
-It is arguably the most important role of a bookie, because the odds determine the potential for profits.
+This is arguably the most important role of a bookie because the odds determine the potential for profits.

 If the odds are not set properly, the bookie, as well as the gamblers working with the bookie, can stand to lose a significant amount of money.
 The most successful bookies are typically those who are best at setting accurate betting odds.

 When a bookie sets the odds, his job isn’t done.
 From the second the odds are publicized and bets start to come in, the bookie must adjust the odds as more gamblers place bets.
 Up until the moment that the sporting event occurs, he can adjust the odds to make sure they are in the best interest of the larger group of bettors, but also so that they stand to favor the bookie or “the house” – the person or organization accepting bets.

 Too many bets or too much money wagered on one team increases the bookie’s risk of loss.
 The goal is to create as much balance as possible, so that, no matter what the outcome is, the bookie still stands to turn a profit.

 The legality of bookmaking depends largely on the country.
 Some countries make bookmaking illegal outright, while others allow it, but tightly regulate it.
 In other countries, bookmaking is under little, if any, regulatory scrutiny.

 For example, bookmaking has been legal in the United Kingdom since 1961 and actually acts as a substantial contributing factor to the British economy, especially with a recent increase in interest in international sports and gaming.